14th World Scout Jamboree

 The British contingent, led by Robert Baden-Powell, 3rd Baron Baden-Powell, included Scouts from Branches in Bermuda, Hong Kong and Rhodesia.

 The program of this jamboree included excursions in the mountains by international patrols, activity areas, Nordic trail, choir, visit to Maihaugen cultural museum, and the Jamboree Country Fair.
 Home hospitality was provided in residences across Scandinavia.
 The jamboree included in the program several activities involving modern technology, as well as hiking, orienteering and camping.

 The two-day hikes were a novel feature for a World Jamboree.
-The 12,000 Scouts who took part were split into international patrols, which were selected by computer so that the eight members of each patrol came from eight different countries and often lacked a common language.
+The 12,000 Scouts who took part were split into international patrols, which were selected by computer so that the eight members of each patrol came from eight countries and often lacked a common language.
 Each patrol was led by an experienced Scout from one of the Scandinavian countries.
 The resulting 1,500 patrols were sent out to their starting point by bus, 750 on each day.
-235 different routes varying from 12 to 25 km were in the surrounding mountains, mostly above the tree line of about 1,000 metres.
+235 routes varying from 12 to 25 km were in the surrounding mountains, mostly above the tree line of about 1,000 metres.
 There were no tents provided for the overnight stop, but each patrol was provided with a large plastic sheet to serve as a bivouac shelter.
 A safety team consisted of 100 members of the Norwegian Army with a helicopter available.

 The jamboree was also visited by Carl XVI Gustav of Sweden and Crown Prince Mohammed VI of Morocco.

-A memorable feature of the jamboree was the weather; having been advised to bring clothing for cool and damp conditions, the campers experienced record high temperatures for Norway of up to 36° Celsius.
+A memorable feature of the jamboree was the weather; having been advised to bring clothing for cool and damp conditions, the campers experienced record high temperatures for Norway of up to 36 °C.